|This feature is only available in Analytics 360, part of Google Marketing Platform.

 Learn more about Google Marketing Platform.

-You must have Edit permission for the Analytics property you'll use for this integration.
+You must have the Editor role for the Analytics property you'll use for this integration.

 The code samples in this article are provided as reference.
 Your specific implementation details may require additional code or different approaches.